'48 hour missing challenge for youngsters'

 |Visit the Kidsmart site they have information for both children and adults including the SMART rules|

 The BBC has some fantastic resources with lots of activities - check it out.
 Digiduck is for the younger children.
 AVG have created Magda & Mo, which includes interactive stories and advice for parents again for younger children.
 There is also an Ipad app called 'Little Bird's Internet Security Adventure' for pre school children.

 Alternatively 'ThinkUKnow' is a really important site and has a lot of information catering for all ages including exciting cartoon adventures for young children.

-At school all the computers/laptops have 'Hector the Protector' installed.
+At school all the windows 7 computers/laptops have 'Hector the Protector' installed.
 This is a safety button in the form of a dolphin which the children are encouraged to click on if they see something which upsets them or is inappropriate.
 If you wish to download and use Hector at home please follow the following link, the 'Safety Button' is to be found down the left hand side:-